 The online visa application service is available for residents and nationals of many countries around the world: find out if you can apply for a UAE visa(Opens in a new window).
 Applicants' passports must have at least six months' validity as of their date of travel to Dubai, and must be machine readable passports – handwritten passports are not accepted.

 This service is only available to passengers with a confirmed Emirates booking where an Emirates eticket has already been issued and the flight itinerary already includes the desired time in Dubai.
+The itinerary into and out of Dubai should be on one ticket, and these flights must be Emirates flights.
 Note that any itineraries including any flights to or from Dubai on other carriers are not eligible for the online visa service.

 A minimum of four international working days prior to arrival in Dubai is required, however Emirates does recommend that online applications are made as early as possible.
 Visas issued through this service are available for a period of stay in Dubai of 96 hours, 30 days or 90 days.
 Once approved, any visa cannot be extended beyond the original period of stay.

 Other ways to apply